Truth and Soul Records

 Truth & Soul was a record label and production team based in Williamsburg, Brooklyn.
-It was formed in 2004 by Jeff Silverman and Leon Michels with help of Philippe Lehman.
+It was formed in 2004 by Leon Michels and Jeff Silverman with Philippe Lehman.
 The label was best known for their releases with Lee Fields & The Expressions and other New York retro-soul / funk groups.
 As a production house and recording studio, Truth & Soul worked with artists like Aloe Blacc ("I Need a Dollar") and Adele ("Right as Rain").
 In 2016, Truth & Soul's catalog was acquired by The Orchard, and was succeeded by Big Crown Records and Mighty Eye Records.

 History

 Soul Fire Records

 Truth & Soul was born out of Soul Fire Records, a label run by musician Phillip Lehman.
 Lehman had previously run soul revival pioneer Desco Records with Bosco Mann, and founded Soul Fire in 1999 as a funk label; Mann would later open the soulful Daptone Records.
-Between 1999 and 2003, Soul Fire put out numerous records by artists like Lee Fields and The Whitefield Brothers.
-In 2003, Lehman retired from the music business, eventually moving to the Dominican Republic.
+Between 1999 and 2003, Soul Fire put out numerous records by artists including Lee Fields and The Whitefield Brothers.
+In 2003, Lehman retired from the music business, leaving his studio to young musicians Jeff "Dynamite" Silverman and Leon Michels, both former Soul Fire artists.